hungcq/knowledge-repo/IT/microservices-patterns/8-external-api-patterns.md

   - -> Need to write maintainable concurrent code (eg reactive programming, JS promise) to avoid callback hell
   - Handle partial failure: use techniques in chap 3
   - Fit the current architecture: need to consider when choose tech/framework
-- Backend for frontend pattern:
+- Backend for frontend (BFF) pattern:
-  - Architecture:
+  - Architecture & ownership:
     - <img src="./resources/8.7.png" width="500"/>
     - Use shared lib for common functionality
   - Advs: of microservices